NCAA College Baseball Rules

-Some leagues within college baseball employ a mercy rule.
-This means if a team is up by 10 runs after seven innings (or six-and-a-half if the home team is ahead), the game can be called.
-In a seven-inning game, the rule is employed after the fifth inning.
-This rule is not used in NCAA tournament games.
-Some conferences choose to institute the mercy rule after seven innings on Sundays or in the final game of a conference series.
+How these rules are applied depends on the conference of plat.
+Some conferences choose to only institute the mercy rule after seven innings on Sundays or in the final game of a conference series.
 This allows the visiting team to get an early start on traveling.

 NCAA baseball games can be shortened to seven innings if two games are being played in one day.
 This can be in the case of a scheduled double-header, or if a make-up game is bring played on the same day as a regularly scheduled game.

-In the NCAA, if a base runner collides "maliciously" with a defender who is trying to tag or force him out, the runner may be ejected at the umpire's discretion.
-Also, an "automatic double play" may be called if a sliding base runner tries to take out a defender who is attempting to complete a double play.
+In the NCAA, if a base runner collides maliciously with a defender who is trying to tag or force him out, the runner may be ejected at the umpire's discretion.
+Also, an automatic double play may be called if a sliding base runner tries to take out a defender who is attempting to complete a double play.